Boardman, Oregon: Economy

-Since 2007, Alto Ingredients, formerly known as Pacific Ethanol, has operated an ethanol plant in Boardman.It can produce up to 40 e6USgal of ethanol a year from grains.
+Since 2007, Alto Ingredients, formerly known as Pacific Ethanol, has operated an ethanol plant in Boardman.
+It can produce up to 40 e6USgal of ethanol a year from grains.
 ZeaChem has built a demonstration biorefinery at the Port of Morrow with a capacity of up to 250000 USgal of ethanol a year from wood waste.
 The company hopes to build a much larger commercial refinery with a capacity of 25 e6USgal annually.
 However, in April 2013, less than a month after start-up at the demonstration plant, ZeaChem halted production, citing funding problems.
 The company plans to resume production if financial backing can be found.

 Coal export

-Ambre Energy, a company based in Australia, has proposed using the Port of Morrow as a transfer point for shipping U.S. coal to Asia.
+Ambre Energy, a company based in Australia, proposed in 2011 to use the Port of Morrow as a transfer point for shipping U.S. coal to Asia.
 Ambre wants to export up to 8.8 e6ST of coal per year from the Powder River Basin in Wyoming and Montana.
 It would ship the coal by train to Boardman, where it would be loaded on barges and hauled down the Columbia River to the Port of St. Helens.
 There it would be transferred to ocean-going ships headed for China, South Korea, Japan, and other Asian countries.

-The Ambre plan has generated controversy among proponents touting economic benefits and opponents fearing environmental damage.
-After the public-comment period ends on August 12, 2013, the Oregon Department of Environmental Quality will decide whether to grant Ambre's request for permits to proceed.
-To export coal across Oregon in the way Ambre proposes, the company will also need approval from the Oregon Department of State Lands and the U.S. Army Corps of Engineers.
+The Ambre plan generated controversy among proponents touting economic benefits and opponents fearing environmental damage.
+In 2014, the Oregon Department of State Lands denied the company a necessary permit for the project, and the company abandoned the coal shipping proposal in 2016.